A Self-Guided Walk in Vaucluse

 Unfortunately, there’s no time to explore Vaucluse House and its beautiful gardens.
 The Vaucluse Tearooms only open from Wednesday to Friday.
 Today is Monday and the milkshake I’ve been hanging out for will have to wait.

 An interesting white tower gleams in the sun from a garden in Wentworth Road.
-Later research doesn’t shine any light on the tower, but does provide more information about the house and house prices in Vaucluse.
+Later research tells me that the tower is actually a light house – the rear Vaucluse leading light – that guides sailors down the Eastern Channel into Sydney Harbour .
+I also learn about the house and house prices in Vaucluse.

 The six bedroom, four-bathroom house with large entertaining areas last sold in 2015 for over $10 000 000 having been owned by the Canadian government for the previous fifty years.